The art of glass, with its corollary of traditions and characteristics, has always linked its name to that of Venice and Murano.

-The Glass has always linked its name to that of Venice and especially the small island of Murano: the tradition of a very ancient art that has been able to transform an incandescent and amorphous mass into masterpieces, and which has withstood the passage of centuries and epochs, reaching our days more alive than ever.
+A very ancient art that has been able to transform incandescent and amorphous masses into masterpieces, and that has withstood the passage of centuries and epochs, arriving to the present day more alive than ever.

 The very first evidence of the presence of glass working in Venice dates back as far as 982 by a bottle maker, a certain Dominicus Phiolarius.